cBournhonesque/lightyear/examples/simple_setup/README.md

 # Simple setup

-This minmal example shows how to create a bevy app with the lightyear client and server plugins.
+This minimal example shows how to create a bevy app with the lightyear client and server plugins.

 ## Running an example